Skip to Main Content

 Profile Picture

 1. Log into Moodle and click your name in the top right screen.
-Go to profileedit profile, and then scroll to the user picture area.
+Go to preferences, edit profile, and then scroll to the user picture area.

 2. Drag your desired image to the new picture box.
-Note that your file should be .jpg or .png and that it will be automatically resized to a 100X100 pixel square.
+Your file should be .jpg or .png and that it will be automatically resized to a 100X100 pixel square.

 Personal Pronouns & Preferred Name

-In order to change your preferred name in Moodle, follow these instructions to change your preferred name in The Heart/Banner Self-Service.
+In order to change your preferred name in Moodle, you must follow these instructions to change your preferred name in The Heart/Banner Self-Service.
 These changes will automatically update Moodle.
-Note there may be a slight delay, as Moodle only updates Banner information every few hours.
+There may be a slight delay, as Moodle only updates Banner information every few hours.

 To add your personal pronouns, do the following: